guobinhit/myleetcode/CONTRIBUTING.md

 ### Java

-- Class Name: Start with `_`, and spell problem number in LeetCode.
+- Class Name: Start with `_`, then spell problem number of LeetCode.
 - Method Name: Initial in lowercase, then follow hump format.

 ### Python

-- Class Name: Start with `_`, and spell problem number in LeetCode.
+- Class Name: Start with `_`, then spell problem number of LeetCode.
 - Method Name: Initial in lowercase, then spell with `_`, if method name have more than one word.